open-voice-interoperability/docs/specifications/assistantManifest/0.9.0/AssistantManifestSpec.md

 #### 0.2 Assistant Manifest Purpose
 The Assistant Manifest is a structured description of the key characteristics and capabilities of a conversational assistant that is associated with a unique serviceEndpoint.
 The manifest can be thought of as the curriculum vitae of the conversational agent and a public record of the services that it offers.
 It can be used for example by other agents or users to decide whether to invite a particular agent to join a conversation.
 In this regard it is particularly relevant to discovery agents who provide services to other agents to help them find assistants to achieve certain tasks for them.

-An Assistant Manifest is intended to be used as a component part of other specifications.
-It is not stand-alone document.
+The Assistant Manifest is intended to be used as a component part of other specifications.
+It is not a stand-alone document.

 ### CHAPTER 1.
 SPECIFICATION
 #### 1.1 Representation

-The Assistant Manifest will be represented as a JSON [[1]](https://www.ecma-international.org/publications-and-standards/standards/ecma-404/) object in a string format.
+The Assistant Manifest will be represented as a JSON [[1]](https://www.ecma-international.org/publications-and-standards/standards/ecma-404/) object in string format.
 This object will be embodied in other objects.
-It is not expected to stand-alone as a document in its own right.
+It is not expected to stand alone as a document in its own right.

 #### 1.2 Protocol